Skip to content

 There are miles of redundant railway lines across Hertfordshire, which have the potential to help people to travel without using their cars.

-On the Alban Way, we have so far secured more than £165,000 of funding towards improvements.
+On the Alban Way, we have secured more than £165,000 of funding towards improvements.
 Works have included resurfacing, access improvements, vegetation management, restoration of old historic features and installation of signage and interpretation panels.

 Non-motorised transport corridors